Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous referees for their comments that improved the quality of the paper.
 GU, PD, AH, GY, SG and LL acknowledge support from the European Research Council's starting grant ERC StG-717001 (\quotes{DELPHI}).
 PD also acknowledges support from the NWO's VIDI grant (``ODIN"; 016.vidi.189.162) and the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.
 GY acknowledges financial support from MINECO/FEDER under project grant AYA2015-63810-P and MICIU/FEDER under project grant PGC2018-094975-C21.
 The authors wish to thank V. Springel for allowing us to use the L-Gadget2 code to run the different Multidark simulation boxes, including the VSMDPL used in this work.
-The VSMDPL simulation has been performed at LRZ Munich within the project pr87yi.
+The VSMDPL and ESMDPL simulations have been performed at LRZ Munich within the project pr87yi.
 The CosmoSim database (www.cosmosim.org) provides access to the simulation and the Rockstar data.
 The database is a service by the Leibniz Institute for Astrophysics Potsdam (AIP).